knoll-alex/alexknoll.github.io/index.md

 The LORIS team hosts a suite of informative presentations built in Reveal.js.
 These were designed to be presented in-person, but the team wanted them to live online, as high-level guides to LORIS, for anyone to access and learn from.
 I contextualized, re-organized, and re-formatted the content to be more user-friendly for this purpose.
 I revamped five of these presentations in total (in the GitHub Pages link below, I worked on all except for *Big Brain* and *BrainBrowser*.

-You can find my issued PRs [here](https://github.com/knoll-alex/samirdas.github.io/branches) and the end products [here](http://samirdas.github.io/#/)
+You can find my branches [here](https://github.com/knoll-alex/samirdas.github.io/branches) and the end products [here](http://samirdas.github.io/#/)

 ### 6. Style Guides

 I created a couple style guides for the team's future reference based on the documentation changes I made.
 One was a detailed guide for creating and updating the user-facing help text in LORIS.
 This guide includes guidelines on grammar and tone, markdown styles accepted in LORIS, and how to name/upload files into the LORIS repository.

-The Help Text Style Guide is [here](https://docs.google.com/document/d/1bbEf9nMBzd-8W3qHs47jAu3JDgvUrL_45F7-Y7A-xPY/edit?usp=sharing)
+My PR for the Help Text Style Guide is [here](https://github.com/aces/Loris/pull/5805) - it hasn't been merged at the time of making this report.

-I also created a simple style guide for the html presentations, which exists as a README.md file in the presentation repo.
+I also created a simple style guide for the online Reveal presentations, which exists as a README.md file in the presentation repo.

-Check that one out [here](https://github.com/samirdas/samirdas.github.io)
+Check that one out [here](https://github.com/samirdas/samirdas.github.io/pull/14) - also an open PR

 ### 7. And then...

-I made a couple ad-hoc contributions worth mentioning.
+I made other ad-hoc contributions worth mentioning.

 ##### The LORIS-dev Archives Audit